ibm-cloud-docs/cloud-pak-integration/getting-started.md

 ## Step 4.
 Install
 {: step6}

-Review the information in the **Summary** pane on the right.
+Review the information in the **Summary** pane.
 Read and accept the Cloud Pak for Integration license agreement, then click **Install**.

 ## Next steps